Gattocrucco/lsqfitgp/docs/introduction.rst

 is a good reference available for free.
 However, understanding the technical details is not necessary to use the basic functionality of the module.

-We will now go through a full simple example fit to introduce how the module works.
+We will now go through a very simple example fit to introduce how the module works.
 First, import the modules::

     import lsqfitgp as lgp